CvejovicZ95/chat-app/README.md

 ## Project Overview

-This project involves an app where registered users can chat with other useres in chat room.
+This project involves an app where registered users can chat with other users in chat room.

 ## Features